NomadCode33/BayouWaters/README.md

 We faced challenges during the project.
 With limited flood data available, we had to create a map ourselves using Mapbox.
 Finding emergency shelter locations was difficult until I found the necessary data on the Red Cross website.

-We then created our website using HTML, CSS, and JavaScript.
+We then created our website using HTML, CSS, and JavaScript using Visual Studio.
 Here’s how the site was structured:

 1. **Document Type and Structure**:
    - `<!DOCTYPE html>` declares the document as HTML5.